box/boxcli/docs/authentication.md

 box login -d
 ```

 > **Note:** The Official Box CLI App uses scopes limited to content actions, which allows you to effectively manage your files and folders.
-If you need broader scopes (e.g., managing users, groups, or enterprise settings), use your own platform app instead.
+If you need broader scopes (e.g., managing users, groups, or enterprise settings), use your own Platform App instead.

 #### Option 2: Your Own Platform App